gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

 <li><u>Evaluators</u>: Up to $155,000 for the employee’s salary and benefits per year of full-time work.</li>
 <li><u>Senior Evaluators</u>: Up to $180,000 for the employee’s salary and benefits per year of full-time work.</li>
 </ul>
-For amounts that exceed these reimbursement caps, cost-sharing arrangements will be determined with individual institutions.
+    <p>For amounts that exceed these reimbursement caps, cost-sharing arrangements will be determined with individual institutions.

 Current federal employees will continue to be paid by their agency, with reimbursement to the agency determined under an Interagency Agreement (IAA).
-Please note that this is not a temporary promotion opportunity.
+Please note that this is not a temporary promotion opportunity.</p>
     </p>
    </div>
 </section>